mula829/Election_Analysis/README.md

 1. Calculate the total number of votes cast
 2. Get a complete list of candidates who received votes
 3. Calculate the percentage of votes each candidate won
-4. Caculate the total number of votes each candidate won
+4. Calculate the total number of votes each candidate won
 5. Determine the winner of the election based on popular vote.

 ## Resources